 there is apparently something a little retro to it, and such societies seem to appear more frequently in works set in The Fifties

 (such as American Graffiti

 or Peggy Sue Got Married

-) than in works set in set in the present.
+) than in works set in the present.

 See also Gang of Hats